amazingProj/FindCommand/README.md

 chmod +x search.sh

-# Find command
+# Find command implementation

 implements find command of Unix on my own.

 This find command only supports these formats of given arguments.
 It can be given a command, but it is optional.

-# give it a name and command
+# give it a name and a command

 Note: